ja-he/aeh/README.md

 Just a simple front for calling out to LLM APIs, right now only the OpenAI-API.

+## Scope

+Just for my personal use.
+I like [`mods`](https://github.com/charmbracelet/mods) for some things but I found it a touch intransparent in which model it actually uses and wanted something super-simple that basically just stripped the JSON-cruft around the actual answer in a not-completely-shabby way.

 ## Building / Installing

 It's Go, so you need `go`.